obiwac/lln-gamejam-2022/README.md

 Preparations for the 2022 Louvain-li-Nux gamejam.

+## Idea

+We want to build this game as much from the ground up as possible, so it'll be entirely written in standard C11 with a custom OpenGL loader & engine, direct communication with the X11 windowing system through XCB (and context creation through EGL), and a custom physics engine.

 ## Building

 You need to have installed relevant development files & headers for your OS distribution first. (*TODO*: specify which packages for Debian?)